-- vehicles. - 5) Site-specific built-in fire protection. - 6) Potential impacts to emergency services and fire department response. - 8.
+- 5) Site-specific built-in fire protection. - 6) Potential impacts to emergency services and fire department response. - 8.
 That the proposed use would not require a new water system or improvement causing significant adverse effects, either individually or cumulatively, on the affected groundwater basin in Napa County, unless that use would satisfy any of the other criteria specified for approval or waiver of a groundwater permit under Sections 13.15.070 or 13.15.080 of the County Code.

 Analysis: The project is consistent with General Plan Conservation Policies CON-53 and CON-55, which require that applicants, who are seeking discretionary land use approvals, prove that adequate water supplies are available to serve the proposed use without causing significant negative impacts to shared groundwater resources.
-The applicant completed a Tier I Water Availability Analysis.
-Based upon the site's location within the valley floor area, estimated groundwater availability would be 7.5 af/yr (7.5 acres x 1.0).
-The existing and estimated project water demand of 2.78 af/yr is far below the 7.5 af/yr estimated annual parcel groundwater recharge.
+A Tier 2 analysis was completed by Condor Earth on December 22, 2020 which included a parcel specific recharge evaluation.
+The project recharge area also includes a neighboring vineyard parcel under the same ownership as the winery parcel.
+According to the recharge evaluation, groundwater recharge within the project recharge area is estimated to be 5.0 AF/YR in an average year and 2.1 AF/YR during drought conditions (Condor Earth, 2020).
+The project site currently includes one well and a new well is proposed as part of this project.
+According to the Water Availability Analysis White Rock Vineyards 1112 Loma Vista Drive Napa County APNs 039-680-004 prepared by Condor Earth in December 2020, the anticipated total overall water demand for the project site would be 0.58 AF/YR.
+In summary, the existing yield would be sufficient to serve all uses on the property.
+Any project which reduces water usage or any water usage which is at or below the established threshold is assumed not to have a significant effect on groundwater levels.
 The proposed project would not result in a substantial increase the demand of ground water supplies or interfere with groundwater recharge or lowering of the local groundwater level.
 According to Napa County environmental resource mapping (Water Deficient Areas/Storage Areas), the project site is not located within a water deficient area and the County is not aware of, nor has it received any reports of groundwater deficiencies in the area.
 Because the projected water demand for the project is far below the estimated mean estimated groundwater availability acre feet per year for the parcel, the requested Use Permit is consistent with General Plan Goals CON-10 and CON-11, as well as the policies mentioned above that support reservation and sustainable use of groundwater for agricultural and related purposes.
 The project will not require a new water system or other improvements and will not have a negative impact on local groundwater.